sud82/aerospike-kubernetes-operator-workshop/README.md

 ### **Creating a user with roles**

-Create the secret for the user and add the user in `users` list under `aerospikeAccessControl`.
+Create the secret for the user and add the user to the `users` list under `aerospikeAccessControl`.

-Create a secret `profile-user-secret` containing the password for the user `profiler` by passing the password from the command line:
+Create a secret `profile-user-secret` containing the password for the user `profiler` by giving the password from the command line:

 ```sh
 kubectl -n aerospike create secret generic profile-user-secret --from-literal=password='userpass'